 An international expert consultation in wildland fires (Madrid, May 2006) agreed that the non-legally binding Strategy to Enhance International Cooperation in Fire Management includes the overarching framework and four components: i) Fire Management Voluntary Guidelines; ii) Implementation Partnership; iii) Global Assessment of Fire Management; and iv) Review of International Cooperation in Fire Management.

 These tools have been tailored primarily for land-use policy makers, planners and managers in fire management, including the Governments, the private sector and non-governmental organizations to assist in the formulation of policy, legal, regulatory and other enabling conditions and strategic actions for more holistic approaches to fire management.
 Their scope includes the positive and negative social, cultural, environmental and economic impacts of natural and planned fires in forests, woodlands, rangelands, grasslands, agricultural and rural/-urban landscapes.
 The fire management scope includes early warning, prevention, preparedness (international, national, sub-national and community), safe and effective initial attack on incidences of fire and landscape restoration following fire.

-Additionally to these tools and based on the Voluntary Guidelines FAO has developed Legal Guidelines for fire management and reprinted a Wildland Fire Management Handbook for trainers to complement the fire management strategy publications, originally developed by the Finnish Ministry of Foreign Affairs
+Additionally to these tools and based on the Voluntary Guidelines FAO has developed Legal Guidelines for fire management and reprinted a Wildland Fire Management to complement the fire management strategy publications, originally developed by the Finnish Ministry of Foreign Affairs